 Congratulations!
 You’ve searched high and low, decided on your favorite model, and have taken the plunge by getting yourself the Rolex you’ve always wanted.
-While Rolex watches are by no means cheap, these mechanical marvels are built to last and therefore are great investments.
-In fact, if properly cared for, a Rolex watch can last pretty much indefinitely and can outlive its original owner to be enjoyed by several future generations.
+While Rolex watches are by no means cheap, these mechanical marvels are built to last and, therefore, are great investments.
+In fact, if properly cared for, a Rolex watch can last pretty much indefinitely and can outlive its original owner to be enjoyed by future generations.
 However, in order to ensure its longevity, there are a couple of steps to consider to properly take care of your Rolex watch.
 To maintain your watch’s beauty and technical ability, it’s important to take care of your Rolex watch.
 Read on for our top tips on how to do just that.

 Weekly Rolex Care

 If your Rolex watch is your daily watch (as it should be!) then it will inevitably get dirty.
 As it lives on your arm, it will come into contact with dirt and sweat so it’s important to clean it regularly.
 We recommend doing a quick wash once a week to keep it fresh.
 To clean your Rolex watch, simply run in under some warm water, lather it up with mild non-toxic soap, rinse it off, and dry it with a soft cloth.
 This is of course only applicable to metal bracelet Rolex watches.